 Driving the shift is not something we can do on our own.
-Scania is working with others across industry, academia, and government to make sustainable transport possible.
+Scania is involved in strategi partnerships with key stakeholder, including our customer, buyers of transport services, energy suppliers, infrastructure providers and industry peers.

 Creating a sustainable transport system in line with the Paris Agreement demands close partnership and collaboration across the whole ecosystem of transport, logistics, and beyond.